Steven Lenhart

-Steven Lenhart (born August 28, 1986) is a former American soccer player.
+Steven Lenhart (born August 28, 1986) is an American former soccer player who played most of his career for the Columbus Crew and San Jose Earthquakes in Major League Soccer (MLS).
+He was later an assistant coach with the Westmont Warriors in NCAA Division II.
+Since 2025, Lenhart has been an advisor to Seattle Sounders FC.

 Career

 College and amateur

 Lenhart grew up in Yorba Linda, California, and attended Esperanza High School.
 He attended Point Loma Nazarene University for one year before transferring to Azusa Pacific University.
 He tallied 38 goals and 12 assists in his 61 career collegiate games for Azusa Pacific, and was named a NAIA All-American in 2007.
 He was also named to the NAIA All-Tournament Team in 2006 and 2007, was honored as the NAIA Tournament's Outstanding Offensive Player in 2006 and 2007, and was MVP of the 2007 NAIA Tournament while helping lead Azusa Pacific to the 2007 NAIA national title over Concordia University, Irvine.
 During his college years, Lenhart also played for the Southern California Seahorses in the USL Premier Development League.